qwertie/loyc.net/_posts/2016-03-27-block-expressions.md

 	flag = subitems.Count > _threshold;
 }
 if (flag)
-	Foo(list[i].SubItems);
+	Foo(subitems);
 else {
 	...
 }
 ~~~

 Wow!
 That's ugly.
 Sometimes we have to go to great lengths just to factor out a common subexpression.
-The non-readability of this code is fairly obvious, but it is probably rare that you would need to do this.
+And there's a compiler error hidden in this refactoring - can you spot it?
+The anti-readability of this code is obvious, since one line of code has ballooned to 7.

 As a real life example, consider this code, which I managed to find in a matter of seconds when I started looking through my own code: